christianalfoni/flux-react/README.md

 react-flux
 ==========

-A library extending React to develop with a FLUX architecture.
+A React JS expansion with dispatcher, stores and a router.
 Read more about FLUX over at [Facebook Flux](http://facebook.github.io/flux/).

 ## Scope
-* Uses the [flux-react-dispatcher](https://github.com/christianalfoni/flux-react-dispatcher) and the [flux-react-store](https://github.com/christianalfoni/flux-react-store)
+* Uses the [flux-react-dispatcher](https://github.com/christianalfoni/flux-react-dispatcher), the [flux-react-router](https://github.com/christianalfoni/flux-react-router) and the [flux-react-store](https://github.com/christianalfoni/flux-react-store)
 * A simple API for using React JS in a FLUX architecture
 * Supports common module loaders

 ## What is it all about?
 Read my post on [React JS and FLUX](http://christianalfoni.github.io/javascript/2014/08/20/react-js-and-flux.html) to know more about this.
 I wanted to create a very simple API that integrates with the React JS lib.
-The reason for not wrapping it is how React JS behaves in browserify with JSX transforms etc. It made more sense to add a few more methods.
+The reason for not wrapping it is how React JS behaves in browserify with JSX transforms etc. It made more sense to add a few more methods to the library itself.

 ## API
 **React.debug()**: Puts React on the window object to trigger Chrome React dev-tools